Duchy of Aquitaine: Angevin Empire

 The Ramnulfids had become the dominant power in southwestern France by the end of the 11th century.
-By marriage rather than conquest, their possessions passed into the "Angevin Empire" under the English crown by 1153.
+By marriage rather than conquest, their possessions passed into the "Angevin Empire" under the Plantagenet dynasty by 1153.

 William IX, Duke of Aquitaine (d.
 1127), who succeeded to the dukedom in 1087, gained fame as a crusader and a troubadour.
 His granddaughter, Eleanor of Aquitaine, succeeded to the duchy at the age of 15 as the eldest daughter and heir of William X (d.
 1137), as his son did not live past childhood.
 She married Louis, heir to the French throne, three months after her father's death due to the quick thinking of Louis's father, Louis VI of France, who did not want to leave a territory such as Aquitaine governed by a child of fifteen.
 When Louis VI died, and Eleanor's new husband became King Louis VII, the duchy of Aquitaine officially came under the rule of the French Crown, and for fifteen years, Louis VII had territory that rivaled that of the English crown and the counts of Toulouse.
 The marriage was later annulled on the grounds of consanguinity by a bishop on 21 March 1152, and she kept her lands and title as Duchess of Aquitaine in her own right.
 On 18 May 1152, she married Henry, Duke of Normandy, the son of Empress Matilda, daughter of Henry I of England, and a claimant to the English throne.
-When he defeated his mother's cousin, King Stephen, in 1153 and became King of England as Henry II, Aquitaine merged with the English crown.
+When he defeated his mother's cousin, King Stephen, in 1153 and became King of England as Henry II, Aquitaine became part of his "Angevin Empire".

 Having suppressed a revolt in his new possession, Henry gave it to his son Richard.
-When Richard died in 1199, it reverted to Eleanor, and on her death in 1204, it was inherited by her son John and absorbed into the English crown permanently.
-The duchy henceforward followed the fortunes of the other English possessions in France, such as Normandy and Anjou, ultimately leading to the Hundred Years' War between England and France.
+When Richard died in 1199, it reverted to Eleanor, and on her death in 1204, it was inherited by her son John.
+The duchy was henceforward in personal union with England and followed the fortunes of the other English possessions in France, such as Normandy and Anjou, ultimately leading to the Hundred Years' War between England and France.

 Aquitaine as it came to the English kings stretched from the Loire to the Pyrenees, but its range was limited to the southeast by the extensive lands of the counts of Toulouse.
 The name Guienne, a corruption of Aquitaine, seems to have come into use about the 10th century, and the subsequent history of Aquitaine is merged in that of Gascony and Guienne.